bengarrett/dupers/docs/README.md

 > `Not enough memory resources are available to process this command.`

-This is a misleading generic Windows error that occures when interacting with the database.
+This is a misleading generic Windows error that occurs when interacting with the database.
 There is no guaranteed fix but try rebooting or running this command:

 ```ps